hoshikawa2/oracle-cloud-dataflow-tutorial/README.md

     Perform a loop of the CSV dataset to demonstrate an iteration with the data Operate with Kafka Streaming

-Oracle Cloud Dataflow is a managed service for Apache Spark.
-This demo can be executed in your local machine and can be deployed into the Dataflow instance to run as a job execution.
+Oracle Cloud Data Flow is a managed service for Apache Spark.
+This demo can be executed in your local machine and can be deployed into the Data Flow instance to run as a job execution.
 The workflow for a developer is very easy and fast.

->**Note:** Both, Dataflow job and you local machine, use the OCI CLI configuration to access the OCI resources.
+>**Note:** Both, Data Flow job and you local machine, use the OCI CLI configuration to access the OCI resources.
-In the Dataflow side, everything is pre-configured, so no need to change the parameters.
+In the Data Flow side, everything is pre-configured, so no need to change the parameters.
 In your local machine side, you installed previously the OCI CLI and configure the tenant, user and private key to access your OCI resources.

 Let's show the Example.java code in sections: